 This is another one that is up in the air, but there is some research that taking ACV daily can lower your LDL cholesterol levels.
 If you’ve got high levels, it may be worth it to give it a shot.

 Food preservation –

 If you’re looking for a way to preserve food other than learning how to can or dehydrator recipes, apple cider vinegar can help!
 ACV is acidic which means it makes the foods more acidic, deactivates enzymes and kills bacteria that cause spoilage.
-Vinegar has been used for thousands of years to pickle foods which makes it a great frugal use of apple cider vinegar!
+Vinegar has been used for thousands of years to pickle foods which makes it a great frugal (Six Dollar Family) use of apple cider vinegar!

 Kill fruit flies in your kitchen –

 Fruit flies are more annoying than anything, but they’re also unhealthy to have around.
 Luckily one of the easiest uses for apple cider vinegar is to kill fruit flies.
 Fill a disposable cup with apple cider vinegar then add a few drops of original blue Dawn dish soap.
 Cover the cup tightly with plastic wrap and use a rubber band to seal it.
 Use a sewing needle to poke tiny holes into the plastic wrap then set it where you most often see the fruit flies.
 The flies will fly into the cup, get trapped and drown/sink in the ACV/soap mixture.
 If you want to give it an even better boost, add a piece of banana to the cup.
 They smell sweeter than the ACV alone which draws the fruit flies in even more.